Channah-Miryam/Channah-Miryam/README.md

 🔭 Myself is Under Construction.

+:eyes: To view my most recent projects, please, visit: <a href="https://github.com/Accessibility-Security-Development">Accessibility and security are cool!</a>

 📫 How to reach me: This is a good question... without an easy answer.
 <br/>
 You could try: jobs@infosec.mailer.me.